Lor-Saba/Code-Injector/README.md

 You can import and export from the settings page.

 - To export press on the `export` button.
-If successful you should have in your clipboard a `JSON` describing the rules list.
+If successful you should have in your clipboard a *JSON* describing the rules list.
 Paste and save it where you want.

  - To import press on the `import` button.
- Navigate into your system and select a file containing a valid *Rules list JSON*
+ Navigate into your system and select a file containing a valid *JSON* of rules list.

 *<small>( a message should appear to tell whether the operation is successful or not )</small>*